rclone/rclone/MANUAL.md

       --swift-auth string                                   Authentication URL for server (OS_AUTH_URL) --swift-auth-token string                             Auth Token from alternate authentication - optional (OS_AUTH_TOKEN)
       --swift-auth-version int                              AuthVersion - optional - set to (1,2,3) if your auth URL has no version (ST_AUTH_VERSION)
-      --swift-chunk-size SizeSuffix                         Above this size files will be chunked into a _segments container (default 5Gi)
-      --swift-description string                            Description of the remote
+      --swift-chunk-size SizeSuffix                         Above this size files will be chunked (default 5Gi) --swift-description string                            Description of the remote
       --swift-domain string                                 User domain - optional (v3 auth) (OS_USER_DOMAIN_NAME)
       --swift-encoding Encoding                             The encoding for the backend (default Slash,InvalidUtf8)